grinnell-cs/csc151-dh/_eboards/eboard06-1.md

   core concepts.
 We can also assign you an individual tutor if that will help (and you're making use of other resources).

-What happens if you got the Decomposition quiz wrong and you get it wrong on SoLA 1 and SoLA 2?
+What happens if you got the Decomposition quiz wrong and you also get it wrong on SoLA 1 and SoLA 2?

 > There will be a decomposition problem on SoLA 3.
 If you get it right, you'll now have achieved that learning objective.

+> Once again, you should get help before taking it again.

-> This also holds for SoLA 4 and SoLA 5.
+> You'll also have a chance on SolAs 4 and 5.
+We hope that's not necessary.

 Lab
 ---